 - Facilitating Corruption: Allowing a “Jungle Raj” where collusion between university staff and private capitalists undermines the quality of education.

 In a democracy, the Right to Information (RTI) is the bedrock of accountability.
-However, when a premier educational institution like Mahatma Gandhi Kashi Vidyapith (MGKVP), Varanasi, appears to evade specific queries regarding the affiliation of private colleges, it raises a red flag about the integrity of our educational ecosystem.
+Yet corruption in education often hides behind bureaucratic silence and incomplete disclosures.
+When an institution like Mahatma Gandhi Kashi Vidyapith (MGKVP), Varanasi, evades specific queries about private college affiliations, it raises a red flag for the integrity of our educational ecosystem.

-The recent RTI filing by activist Yogi M. P. Singh (Registration No: MGKVV/R/2025/60031) highlights a troubling pattern: the provision of selective, incomplete, or “digital-loop” information to avoid direct scrutiny of how private institutions are mushrooming under the university’s umbrella.
+The recent RTI filing by activist Yogi M. P. Singh (Registration No: MGKVV/R/2025/60031) highlights a troubling pattern: the university provides selective, incomplete, or circular information to dodge scrutiny, thereby concealing the proliferation of private institutions.

-1. The Core Conflict: Data Evasion as a Strategy
+1. The Core Conflict: Data Evasion as a Tool of Corruption in Education & MGKVP

-The RTI application sought a detailed year-by-year breakdown of affiliated colleges from 2010 to 2025, including their names, locations, and the specific mechanism for granting these affiliations.
+The RTI application sought a detailed year-by-year breakdown of affiliated colleges from 2010 to 2025.
+It specifically requested their names, locations, and the mechanism the university uses to grant these affiliations.

-The University’s response, however, followed a classic pattern of bureaucratic obfuscation:
+The university, however, responded with a classic pattern of bureaucratic obfuscation:

-- The Website Loop: Directing applicants to a general website (www.mgkvp.ac.in) or a government portal (Higher Education portal) is often a tactic to “dispose” of a request without providing the specific, curated data requested under the Act.
+- The university directs applicants to a general website (www.mgkvp.ac.in) or a government portal, thereby allowing it to dispose of requests without providing the specific data required under the RTI Act.

-- The Missing Email Mystery: Despite claims by the Registrar that documents were sent via email, the applicant reported an empty inbox, suggesting a failure in delivery or a technical excuse to delay transparency.
+- The Missing Email Mystery: The Registrar claims to have sent documents via email.
+However, the applicant found an empty inbox.
+This discrepancy suggests either a delivery failure or a deliberate technical excuse to delay transparency.

-The applicant rightly points out that this privatization acts as a double-edged sword:
+The applicant rightlypoints out that this privatisation acts as a double-edged sword:

 - Lowered Academic Quality: Private institutions often lack the infrastructure, qualified faculty, and research facilities required for holistic education.

-If the university is hesitant to provide a clear list of colleges affiliated in the last five years, one must ask: What is being hidden in those files?
-Are these institutions meeting the mandatory criteria, or are they “paper colleges” running out of single-room storefronts?
+- Corruption in Education and Public Departments: The affiliation process should be rigorous and transparent.
+Instead, university staff and “capitalist forces” collude within it, turning it into a breeding ground for unchecked corruption in education.
+The university refuses to provide a clear list of colleges affiliated in the last five years.
+Therefore, one must ask: what are they hiding in those files?
+Furthermore, are these institutions meeting the mandatory criteria, or are they merely “paper colleges” operating out of single-room storefronts?

-When public institutions become over-dominated by private interests, the Registrar (PIO) and Vice-Chancellor offices become gatekeepers of secrets rather than facilitators of education.
-The frequent turnover or specific tenures of these officials (as detailed in the RTI response) often makes it difficult to pin down accountability for long-term systemic rot.
+When private interests dominate, the Registrar and Vice-Chancellor’s offices become gatekeepers of secrets rather than facilitators of education.
+Their frequent tenure changes, detailed in the RTI response, further hinder accountability for long-term issues.

 4. The RTI Act: A Shield Under Attack

-The RTI Act of 2005 was designed to empower the common citizen to question the “ivory towers” of power.
-By filing an appeal (Registration No: MGKVV/A/2025/60019), the applicant is challenging the university’s “Request Disposed Of” status.
+Parliament designed the RTI Act of 2005to empower every citizen to question the “ivory towers” of power.
+In response, the applicant filed an appeal (Registration No: MGKVV/A/2025/60019) to directly challenge the university’s “Request Disposed Of” status.

 Transparency is the only cure for the “Jungle Raj.”
 MGKVP must: